HỘI THIỀN TÁNH KHÔNG TRUNG ƯƠNG

 Translated into English by Như Lưu

-THE BODHI PRAYER BEADS OF LAY BUDDHISTS
+THE BODHI PRAYER BEADS OF LAY BUDDHISTS92 English

 Today, we will assemble a common set of prayer beads that is generally applicable to students of mid-level spiritual capacity.
 Based on what we have experienced so far, the first requirement is an awakening.